gyulanemeth/bluefox.email/docs/personalization.md

 # Email personalization (merge tags)

 Email personalization is essential for modern companies.
-You need to grab your customers' attention, otherwise they won't click and won't open your next email.
-If you send nice, personalized emails to your users, that increases the likelihood that they will love your emails!
+You need to grab your customers' attention—otherwise, they won’t click or open your next email.
+Sending thoughtful, personalized messages increases the chances that your users will enjoy your emails.

-In bluefox.email, we use [handlebars](https://handlebarsjs.com/) for personalization.
-It means that you will be able to put merge tags into your emails with the **&#123;&#123;mustacheSyntax&#125;&#125;**.
+At bluefox.email, we use [handlebars](https://handlebarsjs.com/) for personalization.
+This means you can include merge tags in your emails using the **&#123;&#123;mustacheSyntax&#125;&#125;** format.

-There are two primary ways to refer to data from your emails:
+There are two primary ways to refer to data in your emails:
-- send the data with your request
+- Send the data with your request
-- use data from bluefox.email
+- Use data from bluefox.email

-A straightforward way of personalizing an email is that you send data with your API call.
-You can only do it with transactional and triggered emails.
-For example, if you want to send your user's favorite animal with your request, you put a `favoriteAnimal` property in your request:
+A straightforward way to personalize an email is by sending data with your API call.
+This is only available for transactional and triggered emails.
+For example, if you want to include a user's favorite animal, add a `favoriteAnimal` property to your request:

 ```json
 ...